tayv/Project-Bubblegum/packages/ui/README.md

 ## `package.json` notes

 Need to set the `main` and `types` properties in the shared ui `package.json` to point to the `index.tsx` file in `src` since you no longer have the build step to create the `index.js` in the dist folder.

+## Framework specific components

+Want to avoid installing framework specific components like `next/Link`.
+Instead design the UI component to expect a generic prop like `linkComponent` that can be used to pass `next/Link`.
+[More info](https://www.shew.dev/monorepos/tools/nextjs#using-framework-specific-components-in-your-ui-package)